HorizenOfficial/libevm/ci/README.md

 # New version build functionality

-As of 2022/06/27 CI/CD pipeline adds functionality to build and publish multiple `DIGIT.DIGIT.DIGIT-SNAPSHOT` versions of `zendoo-sc-crypotolib` package with the help of set_version.sh script.
+As of 2022/06/27 CI/CD pipeline adds functionality to build and publish multiple `DIGIT.DIGIT.DIGIT-SNAPSHOT` versions of maven package with the help of set_version.sh script.

 `set_version.sh` script is located under **ci/devtools** directory and automates preparation steps for building/releasing a new